TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/006 AuthController.md

 * null, whatever that is
 * An expiration date/time, meaning this JWT is only valid for a certain time, in this case 60 minutes.
 You can put whatever you wish here

-In the end the JWT is serialized into a string of seemingly random characters.
+In the end the JWT is serialized with the signature into a string of seemingly random characters.

 ### Login endpoint
 We need a last method, the endpoint to be accessed when making a login request.